csabagabor/File-Transfer-Application-with-TCP-DotNet-WPF/README.md

 <details>
   <summary>Sending a File </summary>
-   After pressing the **Send File** button, a new window appears where the user can choose which file to send and to whom:
+   After pressing the <b>Send File</b>button, a new window appears where the user can choose which file to send and to whom:
    Fist of all choose to whom you want to send the File from the drop-down list
   <br> <img alt="Description" src="https://user-images.githubusercontent.com/37183688/43038774-87d4ecc6-8d28-11e8-932a-57ffa70d1d80.png">
-<br> After that, click on the **Browse** button to choose the File.
+<br> After that, click on the <b>Browse</b>button to choose the File.
 This will open a Dialog for you....
  <img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038781-9f3a88a8-8d28-11e8-96c1-d5f8eaf53d75.png">
 <br> Press the Send button and wait for the other user to accept the incoming File(**Note: he must be online and on the network/Internet   to receive the File**)
  <img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038789-c4e1d4e4-8d28-11e8-99dd-2c2012e34872.png">